What is a Wi-Fi booster? Wi-Fi range extenders and broadband boosters explained

 Buying and using a broadband signal booster

 Broadband boosters are made by the same companies that produce home broadband routers, such as Netgear, Belkin, D-Link and Asus.
-You can easily find them in stores and online and they’re not expensive - prices for entry level devices start at as little as £10-£15.
+You can easily find them in stores and online and they’re not expensive - prices for entry level devices start from under £20.

 Boosters are also offered by some ISPs.
 BT sells a selection of branded Wi-Fi range extenders and powerline networking kits, and Sky has a Wireless Booster that’s designed to simply extend your Wi-Fi network with the minimum of hassle.